Michaelangel007/apple2_hgr_font_tutorial/README.md

     +-------------------------------+
       7   6   5   4   3   2   1   0   bit position

-You see what I did there? :-) I put the low bits in `lowercase` and the High bits in `Uppercase` as a visual mnemonic to remember which bits belong to which part of the address.
+You see what I did there? :-) I put the low bits in `lowercase` and the High bits in `Uppercase` as a **visual mnemonic** to help remember which bits belong to which part of the address.

 IF this is confusing, remember, we are calculating a 16-bit offset: